5 min read

 Delayed Bonding

-The common expectation for what happens in the moments after your baby is born goes something like this: the clouds part, the angels sing, a beam of light shines down upon your "bundle of joy," and you're overwhelmed by a feeling of love for this child that surpasses any emotion you've ever felt for anyone before.
+The common expectation for what happens in the moments after your baby is born goes something like this: the angels sing, the clouds part, a beam of light shines down upon your "bundle of joy," and you're overwhelmed by a warm feeling of love surpassing any affection you've ever felt for anyone.

 Except, it doesn’t necessarily work that way.